rfbergeron/bompiler/doc/IDEAS.md

 Operand will be an immediate value, stored as a `uintmax_t`.

 #### `MODE_REGISTER`
 Operand will be a single register.
+Width is specified using another struct member.

 #### `MODE_DIRECT`
 Operand will be a label/address, with an offset.
 Offset will be zero if no